-There are a lot of monasteries in North Macedonia, this blog names a few of their favourite (https://www.macedoniancuisine.com/2016/04/macedonian-churches-and-monasteries.html).
+There are a lot of monasteries in North Macedonia, this blog here names a few of their favourite.

 If you ever speak to a Macedonian or anyone in the Balkan’s that has visited North Macedonia they are guaranteed to tell you about Ohrid.
 It is an attractive UNESCO world hertiage town which sits upon Europe’s deepest lake which looks across to Albania.

-We visited the thermal spring in a cave, at Katlanovo, twice on our rest days.
+We visited a thermal spring in a cave, at Katlanovo, twice on our rest days.
 The water is a lovely temperature, warm enough to stay in for hours!
-It was great to soak our muscles after a few days of hard climbing, although it probably didn’t benefit our skin!
+It was great to soak our muscles after a few days of hard climbing, although it probably didn’t benefit our skin for the next days climbing!
 The cave gives it an almost sauna like quality.
 If you crawl right to the very back of the cave, under a little passage, the water source is producing lovely hot water and steam.
 Just like a spa with some added Sulfur!